pyth-network/pyth-client/README.md

 docker build . --platform linux/amd64 -f docker/fuzz/Dockerfile -t pyth-fuzz
 ```

-Each fuzz test has a command-line program in the `fuzz/` directory,
+Each fuzz test is invoked via an argument to the `fuzz` command-line program,
-and a corresponding set of test cases in the subdirectory with the same name as the program.
+and has a corresponding set of test cases in the subdirectory with the same name as the test.
 You can run these tests using a command like:

 ```